 A PF withdrawal form, short for Provident Fund withdrawal form, is a document that allows concerned individuals to access the funds accumulated in accounts related to EPFO schemes.

-During employment, both the employee and the employer are required to contribute equally to EPF or Employees’ Provident Fund Scheme.
+During employment, both the employee and the employer are required to contribute equally to EPF or the Employees’ Provident Fund Scheme.
 The employee’s contribution is deducted as a percentage of their basic salary plus dearness allowance.

 The purpose of EPFO at large, and the schemes in specific, is to encourage the creation of adequate funds during an individual’s employment, which shall function as a source of financial assistance post-retirement.
 Individuals can also utilise their accumulated corpus to meet specific financial obligations.
 To withdraw these funds, one needs to fill out different forms according to the need.
 There are different types of PF claim forms equating to varying purposes of fund withdrawal.

-The different types of forms available for PF withdrawal are –
+The different types of PF Withdrawal Form available for PF withdrawal are –

 The form can be used by members to apply for withdrawal benefits or EPS certificate while retaining membership with the Pension Fund.
 Retention of membership shall allow individuals to enjoy the benefits of the Pension Fund later.